A Community for Women in Difficult Marriages

 Destructive Marriage

 That ache inside of you matters.
 It's not too late to listen.
-Even the strongest woman may second-guess herself when the story never changes.

 “Friendship is born that moment when one person says to another, What!
 You too?
 I thought I was the only one.’”